7 Things First-Time Travelers Should Know About Chinese Culture

 The best strategy for avoiding crowds is visiting an attraction first thing in the morning or later in the day.
 You should also avoid national holiday periods like Chinese New Year.

-The concept of face is extremely important in Chinese culture.
-It’s also one that many foreigners find hard to understand.
+The concept of face is extremely important in Chinese culture and it’s one that many foreign travelers find difficult to understand at first.

 Payment technology | 7 Things About Chinese Culture First-time Travelers Should Know